macformula/hil/README.md

 ### Utilities on our Raspberry Pi
 #### STLink

 STLink is used for programming and debugging STM32 microcontrollers.
-Connect your STM32 device to your computer using an appropriate interface and use the following commands:

 To flash your development board with a compiled binary, run the following command.
 The *firmware.bin* must be built properly and sent over to the machine.
 ```bash